alexander-kazakov/notion-layout-extension/README.md

 If you still want to see comments, simply delete everything in styles.css file.

 ## How to install?
-1. Download the whole repo
+1. Download the whole repo as Zip file (see green button "Code" in top right of this page)
 2. Open Chrome Extension chrome://extensions
 3. Enable "Developer Mode" (top right)
+4. Unzip the downloaded folder
-4. Drag & drop entire repo folder into Chrome extensions window
+5. Drag & drop the unzipped folder into Chrome extensions window
-5. Enjoy
+6. Enjoy

+YouTube video which shows steps 2-5: https://www.youtube.com/watch?v=5W9ZPEaVMWE

 ## Safety
 This is a simple extension with <2 pages of code.
 You can read it entirely to make sure it is safe.